nigmasilmi/nextjs-blossoming/README.md

 Some notes to ground the learning and for future reference.
 🤓 Welcome!

+(latest notes on top)

+# Implementing API routes

+1. pages/api structure the routes following one of these patters:

 # Project optimization

 ## The need for a head metadata